 —Ann Marie Brown

-Called “the most botanically diverse national monument in America,” by David Myers, the preserve gets its name from dramatic changes in elevation, which range from the sandy desert floor to Mount San Gorgonio’s 11,502-foot summit, the highest peak in Southern California and often capped with snow well into spring.
+Called “the most botanically diverse national monument in America,” by David Myers of The Wildlands Conservancy, the Sand to Snow National Monument gets its name from dramatic changes in elevation, which range from the sandy desert floor to Mount San Gorgonio’s 11,502-foot summit, the highest peak in Southern California and often capped with snow well into spring.

 To visit the sandy part of Sand to Snow, head to the Whitewater Canyon Preserve area within the monument—the turnoff for Whitewater Canyon is five miles west of Palm Springs on Interstate 10.
 Take Whitewater Canyon Road five miles north to the trailhead, then follow Whitewater River’s usually dry wash for two miles to reach Red Dome, a rust-colored hill caused by what could be called a volcanic burp that welled up to the earth’s crust.
 Or, for a heart-pumping ascent, follow the 3.5-mile Canyon View Loop Trail.
 You’ll climb nearly 1,000 feet for big views of the surrounding peaks.
 The loop follows a section of the Pacific Crest Trail on its epic journey from Mexico to Canada.